Cheetah: King cheetah

-The king cheetah is a variety of cheetah with a rare mutation for cream-coloured fur marked with large, blotchy spots and three dark, wide stripes extending from the neck to the tail.
+The king cheetah has large, blotchy spots and three dark, wide stripes extending from the neck to the tail; it is a rare mutation.
 In Manicaland, Zimbabwe, it was known as nsuifisi and thought to be a cross between a leopard and a hyena.
-In 1926, Major A. Cooper wrote about a cheetah-like animal he had shot near modern-day Harare, with fur as thick as that of a snow leopard and spots that merged to form stripes.
-He suggested it could be a cross between a leopard and a cheetah.
-As more such individuals were observed it was seen that they had non-retractable claws like the cheetah.
+In 1926, a cheetah-like animal was shot near Harare, which according to the hunter's lore had thick fur like a snow leopard and spots that merged to form stripes; he therefore suggested that it could have been a cross between a leopard and a cheetah.
+More similar individuals were observed that had non-retractile claws like the cheetah.

 In 1927, Pocock described these individuals as a new species by the name of Acinonyx rex ("king cheetah").
 However, in the absence of proof to support his claim, he withdrew his proposal in 1939.
 Abel Chapman considered it a colour morph of the normally spotted cheetah.
-Since 1927, the king cheetah has been reported five more times in the wild in Zimbabwe, Botswana and northern Transvaal; one was photographed in 1975.
+Since 1927, the king cheetah has been reported five more times in the wild in Zimbabwe, Botswana and northern Transvaal Province; one was photographed in 1975.

-In 1981, two female cheetahs that had mated with a wild male from Transvaal at the De Wildt Cheetah and Wildlife Centre (South Africa) gave birth to one king cheetah each; subsequently, more king cheetahs were born at the centre.
+In 1981, two female cheetahs that had mated with a wild male from Transvaal at the De Wildt Cheetah and Wildlife Centre gave birth to one king cheetah each; subsequently, more king cheetahs were born at the centre.
 In 2012, the cause of this coat pattern was found to be a mutation in the gene for transmembrane aminopeptidase (Taqpep), the same gene responsible for the striped "mackerel" versus blotchy "classic" pattern seen in tabby cats.
-The appearance is caused by reinforcement of a recessive allele; hence if two mating cheetahs are heterozygous carriers of the mutated allele, a quarter of their offspring can be expected to be king cheetahs.
+The appearance is caused by reinforcement of a recessive allele; hence if two mating cheetahs are heterozygous genetic carriers of the mutated allele, a quarter of their offspring can be expected to be king cheetahs.